 Some pregnant women use marijuana, and researchers are still unsure how the drug can affect a fetus.
 As a result, most medical experts recommend refraining from smoking weed during pregnancy.

-Marijuana is the illicit drug women most commonly take during pregnancy, and use is increasing in certain areas.
+Marijuana is the illicit drug women

 As drug laws are relaxing in some parts of the world, it is essential for researchers to determine when marijuana is safe to use.

 In this article, learn about the possible risks of smoking weed while pregnant, as well as what the experts recommend.

 Doctors advise against using marijuana during pregnancy, but many misconceptions persist.

 Some people believe that because medical use is legal in some areas of the United States, the drug must be safe to use while pregnant.

 Others may believe that smoking weed is dangerous, but that other forms of the drug, such as edibles, will not harm the fetus.